TU Portal STEM

 Our Partnership with Burrough Wellcome Fund (Bwf), biogen foundation, and duke energy

-A number of culturally sensible strategies and activities, including the launching of the “Tu Portal STEM” portal at the NCSHP website, will be implemented specifically focused on generating student interest and engagement with STEM education.
-As part of our efforts, we will provide information to these students and their parents on the available opportunities for students to participate in STEM-oriented programs, including the sites funded by the BWF as part of their “Science Student Enrichment Program” every year, and any other available STEM in-school, afterschool, and summer programs, as well as we will provide support to navigate the NC STEM Center website (ncstemcenter.org) with information for Spanish-speaking parents.
+A number of culturally sensible strategies and activities, including the launching of the “Tu Portal STEM” portal at the NCSHP website, will be implemented specifically focused on generating student interest and engagement with STEAM education.
+As part of our efforts, we will provide information to these students and their parents on the available opportunities for students to participate in STEAM-oriented programs, including the sites funded by the BWF as part of their “Science Student Enrichment Program” every year, and any other available STEM in-school, afterschool, and summer programs, as well as we will provide support to navigate the NC STEM Center website (ncstemcenter.org) with information for Spanish-speaking parents.
 A STEM Spanish Hotline will also be launched as part of this project and hosted at NCSHP headquarters.

 “For over 20 years, BWF has provided support for STEM enrichment through grant programming to non-profit organizations across the state.
 We have high hopes that this strategic diversity initiative will have an impact by increasing STEM programming exposure, engagement, and enrollment among Hispanic youth in NC”